Bisous meaning:👄The many ways to say kiss,kisses & kiss me in French

 How to faire la bise step by step directions on greeting a French person with a French cheek kiss

-For instance, when someone says I’m going to do “la bise”, idiomatically speaking, this could also mean that they are going to say hello.
+For instance, when someone says I’m going to do “la bise,” idiomatically speaking, this could also mean that they will say hello.

 Here are a few examples of what I mean.